UnscheduledEuropean Value Added Tax - Selected Issues

-This course focuses on selected VAT issues in the European Union, including current developments and issues in the field of VAT, the functioning of the European Commission as the "Guardian of EU law" and the role of the Court of Justice of the European Union (ECJ) in interpreting the EU VAT legislation in final instance.
-As regards the application of the EU legislation in practice, the course focuses on the VAT treatment of intra-Community bilateral and triangular supplies of goods and services, the right to deduct input VAT and the VAT aspects and consequences of abuse of law, promotional activities and grouping arrangements on the basis of the provisions of the VAT Directive and the VAT Implementing Regulation and in the light of relevant case law of the ECJ.
+This course covers selected value added tax (VAT) issues in the European Union, including current developments, the functioning of the European Commission as the “Guardian of EU law”, and the role of the Court of Justice of the European Union (ECJ) in interpreting the EU VAT legislation.
+As regards the application of EU legislation in practice, the course focuses on the VAT treatment of intra-Community bilateral and triangular supplies of goods and services (including the quick fixes that entered into effect on 1 January 2020), the VAT treatment of the digital economy (the OECD developments and the EU changes that would enter into effect on 1 January 2021), the right to deduct input VAT, and the VAT aspects and consequences of promotional activities and grouping arrangements.
+The course content includes the VAT Directive, the VAT Implementing Regulation and relevant case law of the ECJ.

 This is an interactive course with a maximum of 32 participants.
 Participants will have access to relevant online collections on the IBFD Tax Research Platform for a period of two weeks.
 Presentations will be made available in electronic format.

 Field of study